Your email list is your biggest asset!

 This is what happens: When someone is about to close or leave the browser tab, the action triggers a pop-up.
 As a result, the user will stop to see what just popped up.

-Exit-intent pop-ups for email subscriptions get very positive results.
+Exit-intent pop-ups for email subscriptions get positive results.
 You can use the method to convert your outgoing visitors.
 Set up an exit-intent pop-up with an appealing invitation to subscribe.

 Example: OptinMonster provides excellent pop-up services, including this exit-intent feature.